 - Complete Fundraising Application form (pg.
 A).
-Even if you don't need it, it's better to have it signed just in case. - Give the last two pages of the workbook (Navigating the Eagle Scout Service Project) to your Beneficiary while discussing the project. - DO NOT BEGIN YOUR EAGLE SCOUT SERVICE PROJECT BEFORE THE PAPERWORK HAS ALL SIGNATURES!!!
+Even if you don't need it, it's better to have it signed just in case. - Give the last two pages of the workbook (Navigating the Eagle Scout Service Project) to your Beneficiary while discussing the project. - DO NOT BEGIN YOUR EAGLE SCOUT SERVICE PROJECT BEFORE THE PROPOSAL & FUNDRAISING FORM (if applicable) HAS ALL SIGNATURES!!!